Last Updated: Feb 21st, 2025

 One of two things is happening here:

-1) You are seeing services that are being run by our project members or end users which are being hosted at their homelab location and the network transit is provided by us for IPv6 for them (or IPv4 when bundled with IPv6)
+1) You are seeing services that are being run by our project members or guest which are being hosted at their homelab location and the network transit is provided by us for IPv6 for them (or IPv4 when bundled with IPv6)

 or